Cleveland Clinic CRNA School: Admissions, Tuition & 2026 Guide

 A Research-Driven Culture

-Is Cleveland Clinic CRNA Program Hard to Get Into?
+Is Cleveland Clinic’s CRNA Program Hard to Get Into?

 What Successful Applicants Actually Have

-• ICU experience: Minimum 1 year required; most admitted students have 2-4 years in high-acuity settings (CVICU, SICU, MICU, neuro ICU)
+• ICU experience: One year minimum required; most admitted students have 2–4 years in high-acuity settings (CVICU, SICU, MICU, neuro-ICU).

-• Critical care certifications: CCRN strongly preferred; CMC, CSC, or TCRN add weight for applicants from cardiac or trauma backgrounds
+• Critical care certifications: CCRN strongly preferred; CMC, CSC, or TCRN add weight for cardiac or trauma backgrounds.

 The Application Process

-How Much Does Cleveland Clinic CRNA Program Cost?
+How Much Does the Cleveland Clinic CRNA Program Cost?

 Breaking Down the Real Numbers

-Case Western is a private university, so tuition is the same whether you’re an Ohio resident or out of state.
-Expect to budget for the full cost of the program plus living expenses for 36 months.
-A realistic total cost-of-attendance projection looks like this:
+Case Western is a private university, so tuition is the same regardless of state of residence.
+Plan to budget for the full cost of the program plus living expenses for 36 months.

 Cost Compared to Other Ohio CRNA Programs

-Cleveland Clinic / Case Western is on the higher end for Ohio because of its private-university tuition.
+Cleveland Clinic / Case Western is on the higher end among Ohio programs because of its private-university tuition.

-By comparison, public Ohio programs like Ohio State, University of Cincinnati, Wright State, and University of Akron typically run $90,000-$150,000 in tuition for in-state residents.
+By comparison, public Ohio programs like Ohio State, the University of Cincinnati, and the University of Akron typically run in the lower range for in-state Ohio residents (out-of-state residents pay higher rates at those public institutions).

 The trade-off: the Cleveland Clinic clinical environment is hard to replicate.